pranjalbhatt/anti-money-launder/README.md

 # Anti-Money Laundering
-This is part of competition organized by IMI UofT Mississauga along with Scotiabank.

-The goal of the competition: To identify and classify customers with the concern of AML with ratings.
+Identify and classify customers with fraudulent behaviour.
+Reduce content and activity exploitation.

 # Dataset